dwelting/SOS-Ordersystem/README.md

 ---

+In the [releases](../releases) page the lastest excecutable can be found.
+Simply download it, extract the .zip file and copy the resulting folder to a location of your choosing.

-An installer script is included.
+Alternativly an installer script is included.
 This will install the program on a Windows pc to the Appdata folder.
+This is still a work in progress.

 ---